jillesvangurp/geogeometry/README.md

     * find out neighboring geohashes east, west, south, or north of a geohash
     * get the 32 sub geo hashes for a geohash, or the north/south halves, or the NE, NW, SE, SW quarters.
     * cover lines, paths, polygons, or circles with geo hashes

+* geojson.kt file with type aliases and model classes that allow you to work with geojson content.

 # Move from Java to Kotlin